cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 * the VMs to be created
 * the persistent disks to be attached to different VMs
 * the networks and IP addresses to be bound to each VM
-* the one or more job templates from the bosh release to be applied to each VM
+* the one or more job templates from the BOSH release to be applied to each VM
 * the custom properties to be applied into configuration files and scripts for each job template

 A deployment file can describe 10,000 VMs using a complex set of Neutron subnets all the way down to one or more VMs without any complex inter-networking.
 You can specify one job per VM or colocate multiple jobs for small deployments.